Stream Processing, Event Time, Watermarks, Apache Flink, Kafka Streams

 Monitor and alert on late data patterns.
 Sudden changes in late data frequency or severity often indicate infrastructure problems, upstream failures, or data quality issues that require investigation.

 Test with realistic late data scenarios.
 Many streaming application bugs only appear when processing out-of-order or late-arriving data.
 Include late data scenarios in your testing strategy.
+Tools like Conduktor Gateway can simulate network delays and out-of-order message delivery to test late data handling in controlled environments.
+For comprehensive testing approaches, see Testing Strategies for Streaming Applications.

 Summary